Kataeb Party: 1982–1988

 Despite the turmoil caused by the civil strife in Lebanon and the raging wars that devastated the country, President Gemayel was able to accomplish many achievements during his presidential mandate.
 One of his first achievements was to rebuild the State's institutions and to reorganize and resupply the Army in preparation for the struggle to recover sovereignty and provide security for Lebanon.
 The same efforts to liberate the country culminated in the Agreement on Security Arrangements of 17 May 1983, which was somewhat an affirmation of the Armistice Agreement of 1949 with Israel even though this agreement was never concluded because of the opposition of Syria and then Israel.

 Amin Gemayel called for and chaired national dialogue conferences in Geneva and Lausanne and succeeded in creating a national accord and the formation of a fully representative government.
-He also rebuilt the Lebanese University and laid its modern foundation, introduced many economic reforms and even started to rebuild Beirut central district.
-The war was however still raging and Lebanon's neighbors, mainly Syria and Israel, expanded their influence in the country.
-On the other hand, Kataeb Party suffered a great loss with the death of its founder, Cheikh Pierre Gemayel in 1984.
+He rebuilt the Lebanese University and laid its modern foundation, introduced many economic reforms, and started to rebuild Beirut's central district.
+The war was still raging and Lebanon's neighbors, mainly Syria and Israel, expanded their influence in Lebanon.
+On the other hand, the Kataeb Party suffered a great loss with the death of its founder, Cheikh Pierre Gemayel in 1984.

 The Sabra and Shatila massacre was the slaughter of between 762 and 3,500 civilians, almost all Palestinians, by a Lebanese Christian militia in the Sabra and Shatila Palestinian refugee camps in Beirut, Lebanon from approximately 6:00 pm 16 September to 8:00 am 18 September 1982.
 The massacre was presented as retaliation for the assassination of the newly elected Lebanese president Bachir Gemayel, the leader of the Lebanese Kataeb Party.
-The Phalangist militia was led by intelligence chief Elie Hobeika.
+The Phalangist militia was led by the intelligence chief Elie Hobeika.
 Many of the victims were tortured before they were killed.
 Women were raped and some victims were skinned alive.
 Others had limbs chopped off with axes.

 1989–2000

 In 1990, the Lebanese War came to a close when Syrian forces maintained their grip over the entire country leading to fifteen years of occupation during which President Amin Gemayel was exiled to France and the Kataeb Party fell under Syrian influence.
 Organized institutions that could endanger Syrian rule in Lebanon were systematically muzzled.
-Christian parties paid the highest price for their resistance to Syrian hegemony and their leaders were either eliminated, exiled or imprisoned.
-Kataeb spirit was however still strong between its members and sympathizers.
+Christian parties paid the highest price for their resistance to Syrian hegemony and their leaders were either eliminated, exiled, or imprisoned.
+Kataeb's spirit was still strong between its members and sympathizers.
 This started to be visible in the late 1990s when Kataeb students participated actively in the student and intellectual resistance that started to be heard.

+On September 15, 1992, at 9:15 AM, Boutros Khawand was heading to Kataeb headquarters in Beirut when his car, a red Opel, was intercepted by two BMW cars and one red van, 100m away from his home.
+Between eight and ten gunmen were in the attacking squad, they pulled him out of his car and forced him into the van.